cdisc-org/cdisc-rules-engine/README.md

 This project uses the `black` code formatter, `flake8` linter for python and `prettier` for JSON, YAML and MD.
 It also uses `pre-commit` to run `black`, `flake8` and `prettier` when you commit.
-Both dependencies are added to _requirements.txt_.
+Both dependencies are added to _requirements-dev.txt_.

 **Required**